GiacomoPauletti/Benchmarking-AI-Factories/docs-src/services/server.md

 # Server API Reference

-The Server Service provides a comprehensive REST API for managing AI services on the MeluXina supercomputer.
+The Server Service provides REST API for managing AI services on the MeluXina supercomputer.

 ## Interactive API Documentation